Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Pattern speed measurement and resonances

-In our current measurements (see Fig.~\ref{fig:lopsided_patternspeed}), we show that lopsidedness in the outer parts of our galaxy model has negative pattern speed , with $\Omega_{\rm lop} = -5.7 \kms$ kpc$^{-1}$ after the second pericenter passage in model \textbf{gSadE001dir33}.
+In our current measurements (see Fig.~\ref{fig:lopsided_patternspeed}), we show that lopsidedness in the outer parts of our galaxy model has negative pattern speed, with $\Omega_{\rm lop} = -5.4 \kms$ kpc$^{-1}$ after the second pericenter passage in model gSadE001dir33.
 The pattern speed is negative after the first pericenter passage as well.
-For the retrograde model \textbf{gSadE006ret33} (Fig.~\ref{fig:lopsided_patternspeed_ret}), we measure $\Omega_{\rm lop} = -4.3 \kms$ kpc$^{-1}$ after the first pericenter passage.
+For the retrograde model gSadE006ret33 (Fig.~\ref{fig:lopsided_patternspeed_ret}), we measure $\Omega_{\rm lop} = -3.5 \kms$ kpc$^{-1}$ after the first pericenter passage.
 Since the pattern speed is negative, our galaxy models do not have a cororation resonance for the lopsidedness but only the inner Lindblad resonance (ILR).
-For the model \textbf{gSadE001dir33}, $\Omega_{\rm lop} \simeq -5 \kms$ kpc$^{-1}$, the ILR for the lopsidedness is pushed to $4.3 R_{\rm d}$, towards the outer region of the stellar disc (see Fig.~\ref{fig:frequencies}).
-In the same galaxy model, the central bar has a positive pattern speed and the corotation for the bar in model \textbf{gSadE001dir33} is well inside the disc, at $3.5 R_{\rm d}$.
-It is tantalising to infer that the central bar and the outer lopsidedness in our galaxy models are two dynamically decoupled patterns.
-After all, the lopsidedness has been generated during the minor merger process.
+For the model gSadE001dir33, $\Omega_{\rm lop} = -5.3 \kms$ kpc$^{-1}$, the ILR for the lopsidedness is pushed to $4.3 R_{\rm d}$, towards the outer region of the stellar disc (see Fig.~\ref{fig:frequencies}).
+In the same galaxy model, the central bar has a positive pattern speed and the corotation for the bar in model gSadE001dir33 is well inside the disc, at $3.5 R_{\rm d}$.
+It is tantalising to infer that the central bar and the outer lopsidedness in our galaxy models are two dynamical patterns having different originating mechanisms.
+After all, the lopsidedness has been generated during the minor merger process while the central bar was present from the start of the minor merger simulation.
 However, the ILR of the $m=1$ lopsidedness ($\sim 4.3 R_{\rm d}$) falls in between the CR ($\sim 4.2 R_{\rm d}$) and the OLR ($\sim 5.2 R_{\rm d}$) of the $m=2$ bar, i.e., in the outer part of the stellar disc these resonance points almost overlap.
 Past studies have addressed the important role of resonance overlap due to bar-spiral or spiral-spiral scenarios \citep[e.g., see][]{SellwoodandBinney2002,MinchevandFamaey2010,Minchevetal2011} in the context of radial migration and disc dynamics.
-It will be insightful to investigate the stellar and gas kinematics at these (nearly overlapping) resonance locations associated with the $m=1$ lopsidedness and the $m=2$ bar.
+It will be insightful to investigate the stellar and gas kinematics at these (nearly overlapping) resonance locations associated with the $m=1$ lopsidedness and the $m=2$ bar, provided the $m=1$ lopsidedness is long-lived.